chadananda/ocean-autotranslate/README.md

 * Modify the languages.json file to include the languages you wish to translate into
 * Run the script with __node index.js__
 * Go have a coffee, it takes a lot of time to translate a book

+### Note: be careful, it can be expensive if you do this repeatedly.
+Google translate is not free.